Use an Architecture

 composed of successively smaller components and interfaces.
 What are the main pieces?
 And

-how do they fit together?
 To speak and reason about software architecture, you must

 first define an architectural representation, a way of describing important